Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: V. Cavity interaction picture and polaritonic vacuum oscillation

 If the system is initially prepared in the first excited state, i.e., $|\Psi(0)\rangle_{I}=\left(0,~1\right)^T$, then the wave function at later times is given by $|\Psi(t)\rangle_{I}=\hat U_I(t, 0) |\Psi(0)\rangle_{I}$.
 Therefore, the probability of finding the system in the ground state after time $t$ is

 where the scattering matrix is represented by

-Without relying on the rotating wave approximation, which is commonly used in the Jaynes-Cummings model, we derived a general result that is applicable to both the weak and strong light-matter coupling regimes.
-Eq.~\eqref{scatmatr} shows that the scattering matrix connects quantum states with magnetic quantum numbers that differ by exactly one $\hbar$.
+{ Note that in the above derivations, we have assumed that $\gamma_{12}\ll \tilde\omega$ to ensure no resonance transition occurs.
+Note that we have derived a general result that is applicable to both the weak and strong light-matter coupling regimes.} Eq.~\eqref{scatmatr} shows that the scattering matrix connects quantum states with magnetic quantum numbers that differ by exactly one $\hbar$.
 This finding indicates that a chiral photon is emitted and re-absorbed in a chiral vacuum cavity.